frameworklori/LORI-Life-Dignity-Compensation-Protocol-LDCP-/compensation-framework/DISCLAIMER.md

 All responsibilities associated with any adoption or implementation of concepts derived from LDPC rest entirely with the implementing parties.

-5.## Clarification on UBI-Stable

-Any reference to "UBI-Stable" within the LDPC framework refers to a **non-redistributive financial stability mechanism**, not a universal income guarantee or social welfare claim.

-UBI-Stable is defined strictly as:
-- a low-level,
-- fixed,
-- non-means-tested liquidity floor,

-designed to prevent systemic default cascades during transition shocks.

-It does not constitute income replacement, employment entitlement, or social policy advocacy.

 Specifically:

 - **Decision Authority**